ComethTheNerd/sempiler/patch-notes.md

 ** IN PROGRESS : Rough repo patch notes **

+# 🗓 09/11/19
+- Frontend `addAsset(..)` CT exec support for adding image and app icon assets to a build, implementing in `IOSBundler` backend

+# 🗓 07/11/19
+- `IOSBundler` supports _magic_ attribute `matchParent` on `ViewDeclarations` which performs the necessary heavy-lifting wrapping view constructions with `GeometryReader` logic to fill the available space in the parent

 # 🗓 06/11/19
 - Added SwiftUI definitions for `ForEach` and `LinearGradient`